IloBe/openAI-Gym_Taxi-v2-miniproject/README.md

 ### 2.1 General Information

-Description of the **agent implementation** concept:<br>
-To solve this task 2 Temporal-Difference methods, TD learning for short, have been tested:
+Description of the **agent implementation** concept: To solve this task 2 Temporal-Difference methods, TD learning for short, have been tested:
 - SARSA
 - Expected SARSA